rouzinho/2Dto1DField/README.md

 In the plugin Manager window, click on *add* and choose the plugin libTwoDimOneDim.so (located in build/).
 This one should appear in the window.

 You can close the window.
-The plugin is loaded inside cedar and before loading it, make sure your ROS node is running.
+The plugin is loaded inside cedar.

 You can now go back to the cedar main interface and click on the Utilities tab.